 Use this page to look up the conforming and FHA loan limits in every county.
 Any mortgage for more than the county’s loan limit is a jumbo loan.

 For years, the interest rates on jumbo loans were consistently higher than the rates on conforming and FHA mortgages.
-But that changed during the recovery from the mortgage and real-estate meltdown of 2007 and 2008.
-Since then, interest rates on jumbo loans have been comparable to rates on comparable conforming loans.
-One main reason: Lending standards for jumbo loans tend to be more strict, with bigger down payments required.
+But that changed during the recovery from the mortgage and real estate meltdown of 2007 and 2008.
+Since then, interest rates on jumbo loans have been comparable to rates on conforming loans.
+One main reason: Lending standards for jumbo loans tend to be stricter, with bigger down payments required.

 Use Bankrate’s mortgage calculator to see how different loan amounts, interest rates and term lengths affect the mortgage payment.

 Ready to shop for a mortgage?
 Find the best deal today.

 - District of Columbia